 Patients can expect the following side effects after an all on 4 dental implants procedure:

-After the all on 4 procedure, patients will be able to enjoy natural-looking teeth with no dietary restrictions.
-Patients will need to maintain good oral hygiene practices in order to maintain the longevity of the implants and prosthesis.
+After the all-on-4 procedure, patients will be able to enjoy natural-looking teeth with no dietary restrictions.
+Patients will need to maintain good oral hygiene practices in order to maintain the longevity of the implants and prostheses.

 All-on-6 and all-on-8 dental implants are available as alternatives for an all-on-4 procedure.
 Some patients might want to opt for traditional dentures, for example, but the all-on-4 system provides a permanent solution based on a fixed prosthesis.

 Definitely.
 A study based on 245 patients with a total of 980 implants revealed a 94.8% success rate, ten years after the procedure was performed.
-When the all on four systems is used, any pressure on the prosthesis is distributed among all the implants, so the angle of the implants has no ill-effect.
+When all-on-four systems are used, any pressure on the prosthesis is distributed among all the implants, so the angle of the implants has no ill effect.

 When can I expect to get back to work after the treatment?